-Psychology and Neuroscience
+Psychology & Neuroscience

 The ample studies of human and animal psychophysics provide rich proof that subjects are sophisticated signal detectors and deciders in the terms established above.
-Behavior is exquisitely sensitive to alterations in the payoffs for different options (Stocker & Simoncelli, 2006) and changes in the observations (Körding & Wolpert, 2004); subjects even appear to have a good idea about the noise associated with their own sensations (Whiteley & Sahani, 2008) and actions (Trommershäuser, Landy, & Maloney, 2006; Trommershäuser, Maloney, & Landy, 2003a, 2003b) and can cope with even more sophisticated cases in which cues are two-dimensional (visual, c^{ν}{α} ; auditory, c^{a}{α}) and are conditionally independent given the state (Battaglia, Jacobs, & Aslin, 2003; Ernst & Banks, 2002; Jacobs, 1999; Yuille & Bülthoff, 1996).
+Behavior is exquisitely sensitive to alterations in the payoffs for different options (Stocker and Simoncelli, 2006), and changes in the observations (Körding and Wolpert, 2004); subjects even appear to have a good idea about the noise associated with their own sensations (Whiteley and Sahani, 2008) and actions (Trommershäuser et al., 2003b,a, 2006), and can cope with even more sophisticated cases in which cues are two dimensional (visual: c{α}^{v} and auditory: c{α}^{a}) and are conditionally independent given the state (Ernst and Banks, 2002; Battaglia et al., 2003; Jacobs, 1999; Yuille and Bülthoff, 1996).

 There is also a range of influential neurophysiological investigations into the neural basis of these sorts of decisions.
-One set, prefigured in Figure 1B and executed by Britten et al. (1996; Britten et al., 1992) and Shadlen and Newsome (1996) and their colleagues, has focused on the processing of visual motion in area V5/MT in monkeys.
-Monkeys observe random-dot kinematograms, in which small dots appear and jump in various directions (Figure 7A).
-A proportion of the dots moves coherently, in the same direction, and the remainder moves at random; the job of the monkey is to report which direction the coherently moving dots favor on the basis of 2 sec worth of observing the motion.
-Typically, the monkeys have only two choices, 180° apart-that is, up and down in the figure.
-The filled-in circles in Figure 7B show the average performance of the monkey at this task as a function of the coherence level; for well-trained animals, performance is near perfect at a level of around 10%-15%.
+One set, prefigured in figure 1B, and executed by Britten et al. (1992, 1996); Shadlen and Newsome (1996) and their colleagues, has focused on the processing of visual motion in area V5/MT in monkeys.
+Monkeys observe random dot kinematograms, in which small dots appear and jump in various directions (figure 7A).
+Some proportion of the dots all moves coherently, in the same direction, the remainder move at random, and the job of the monkey is to report which direction the coherently moving dots favour based on 2 seconds' worth of observing the motion.
+Typically, the monkeys only have two choices, 180° apart, ie up and down in the figure.
+The filled-in circles in figure 7B show the average performance of the monkey at this task as a function of the coherence level; for well-trained animals, performance is near perfect at a level of around 10-15%.
 This is often called a psychometric curve.